 | Yellow leaves | pH out of range OR nutrient deficiency | Test and adjust pH first; check EC/nutrient levels |

-| Slimy roots | Root rot (Pythium) from too much light on reservoir or low oxygen | Cover reservoir to block light; add air stone for DWC |
+| Slimy roots (root rot) | Light reaching reservoir, or low oxygen in DWC | Cover reservoir to block all light; add air stone |

 | Algae growth | Light reaching nutrient solution | Use opaque containers; cover any gaps in the lid |

-| Slow growth | Low temperatures, low nutrients, or inadequate light | Keep temps 65–75°F; check EC; upgrade lighting |
+| Slow growth | Low temps, low nutrients, or inadequate light | Keep temps 65–75°F; check EC; upgrade lighting |

-| Wilting despite water | Root rot or very low oxygen | Check roots for brown slime; aerate solution |
+| Wilting despite full reservoir | Root rot or very low oxygen | Check roots for brown slime; aerate solution |

 | Tip burn on lettuce | Calcium deficiency or poor air circulation | Add small fan; ensure calcium in nutrient mix |